AayushB-Creator/Practice-Models/README.md

 # Practice-Models
 The projects under this repository are made only for learning &amp; practice purpose.

-> These are basic html and css only web dev projects.
+> These web dev projects are made using only html and css.
 To understand and have experience on how a website's structure and basic design works using html and css only.